Craigieburn - West

 Craigieburn - West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Craigieburn - West, as per the latest Census, consisted of 79.8% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 87.6% houses and 12.4% other dwellings.
-Home ownership in Craigieburn - West was at 10.6%, with the rest of dwellings either mortgaged (54.5%) or rented (34.9%).
-The median monthly mortgage repayment in the area was $1,900, above Melbourne metro's average of $1,834.
-Median weekly rent was recorded at $381, compared to Melbourne metro's $369.
+Craigieburn - West's dwellings, as per the latest Census, consisted of 79.8% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.6% houses and 12.4% other dwellings.
+Home ownership in Craigieburn - West was at 10.6%, with mortgaged dwellings at 54.5% and rented ones at 34.9%.
+The median monthly mortgage repayment was $1,900, higher than Melbourne metro's average of $1,834.
+Median weekly rent in Craigieburn - West was $381, compared to Melbourne metro's $369.
 Nationally, Craigieburn - West's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing